Peggy's Baking Corner

 Mother's Day Triangle Cake

-My train of thought is that it is likely a young person will be making a dessert for Mom on Mother’s Day.
-Time is usually in short supply and young folks are just learning their way around the kitchen.
-So, this is my very simple version of a Triangle Cake.
+Most likely a young person will be making a dessert for Mom on Mother’s Day.
+This is a simple version of a Triangle Cake.

 4th of July Top Hat Cake

-For years now, when I think of the 4th of July, I have had a mental flash of the Uncle Sam Poster where he has his finger pointing at you and says “I want YOU”.
-One of the things that strike me is his Top Hat.
-That Hat has fascinated me for some reason, so I decided to do something about it.
+For 4th of July, I think of Uncle Sam where his finger points at you and says “I want YOU.”
+One of the things that strike me is his Top Hat, so I decided to do something about it.

 This style of decorating is about the easiest there is.
-It is very free flowing so you don’t have to worry about so many decorating rules.
 Techniques are almost exactly the same for Daisies, Sunflowers and Poinsettias.

 Easter Egg Cake